AliKelDev/Alikel-Linkgen/README.md

 **NOTE** : You can just use the demo link instead of installing it and running it locally.[ https://linkforge-alikeldev.netlify.app/dashboard](url)

-**NOTE** : will update the way buckets work, not too happy with their overall usefullness and how they dont fit the ui
+**NOTE** : will let Kei do have more AI related abilities . i dont know what yet ! but Max does has bunch of abilities on deepfit, Kei could probably do way much more stuff on linkgen, like analysis, i dont know of what, but he's clearly underused rn

+**NOTE** : I'll add profile creation, like there is on [https://deepfit-alikearn.com/](url), so that Kei can remember important things, like special prompts, my role, what company i work for, etc etc.

-**NOTE** : It's mostly a personal tool to make my job easier.
+**NOTE** : It's mostly a personal tool to make my job easier, most updates are made to make my life easier haha

 ![React](https://img.shields.io/badge/React-18.3-61DAFB?logo=react&logoColor=white)
 ![Tailwind](https://img.shields.io/badge/Tailwind-3.4-38B2AC?logo=tailwind-css&logoColor=white)